4wuyan/stemformatics-pyramid/README.md

 The main disadvantages of this design are:

 * You __must__ make sure that you have called `init_model` absolutely before any other parts of the application that import `db`.
 This is very error-prone, especially when there are so many complicated dependencies of import on the top of your file.
 "Pain in the ass."
 * It reduces the readability.
-People who want to import a `NoneType` `db` will easily get confused by that the `db` imported is not `None` as is written in the source code, if they are unaware of the `init_model` executed before.
+People who want to import a `NoneType` `db` will easily get confused by that the `db` imported is not `None` as stated in the source code, if they are unaware of the `init_model` executed before.

 The first thing you need to do in Pyramid if you adopt that design, is to put those `import SomeController` lines from the top of the file into the `main` function.
 Otherwise you will receive a `NoneType` error arising from `db`, because `BaseController` has imported a `db` of `NoneType` way ahead of `init_model`.